 Event-related alerts provide a warning to all our customers on economic or political developments that may cause short- or longer-term market disruptions.
 The alerts are delivered by email.

-Examples of the outlooks:Deprcon Outlook January 2020 Deprcon Outlook January 2021
+Examples of the outlooks:Deprcon Outlook February 2022 (costs of war) Deprcon Outlook January 2021 Deprcon Outlook January 2020

 Examples of a warnings: